Additions, Changes and Removals in Gurobi 13.0#

 Important

 We consider this feature a preview in this release.
-This means that it is fully supported and expected to work correctly, but it will likely undergo significant changes in subsequent Gurobi technical or major releases, potentially including breaking changes in API, behavior and packaging.
+This means that it is fully tested and supported, but will likely undergo significant changes in subsequent Gurobi technical or major releases, potentially including breaking changes in API, behavior and packaging.

 You can now ask Gurobi to look for a locally optimal solution to your nonlinear continuous optimization problems (NLPs).
 It will do so using a variant of the barrier algorithm.